cvl-umass/active-measurement/README.md

-# Active Measurement: Efficient Estimation at Scale 📏- NeurIPS 2025
+# Active Measurement: Efficient Estimation at Scale📏

-This repository contains the official implementation of **Active Measurement**, along with example datasets to reproduce the results from our NeurIPS paper:
+This repository contains the official implementation of **Active Measurement**, along with example datasets to reproduce the results from our NeurIPS 2025 paper:
 [Active Measurement: Efficient Estimation at Scale](https://arxiv.org/abs/2507.01372)